pulp-platform/pulp-sdk/README.md

 Have a look at the dependencies documentation to see how to build them.

-You can have a look here for the toolchain: https://github.com/pulp-platform/pulp-riscv-gnu-toolchain.git
+You can have a look [here](https://github.com/pulp-platform/pulp-riscv-gnu-toolchain.git) for the toolchain.

 ### Dependencies setup